 Delegated authority, outcome accountability, and competition are the driving forces for the decision teams.
 While the DVCs have considerable authority and latitude in how their decision teams are structured and how they operate, certain parameters, obviously, form the framework within which they do so.
-Decision teams must abide by all laws and regulations, and by certain policies and procedures issued by the Board.
-A centralized quality review process, discussed on page 25, insures consistent adherence to Boardwide criteria in six areas deemed essential to quality decisions.
+Decision teams are guided by current laws and regulations as well as the policies and procedures issued by the Board.
+A centralized quality review process, discussed on page 25, insures consistent adherence to Board-wide criteria in six areas deemed essential to quality decisions.

 A key element of BVA's current organizational structure is the alignment of the decision teams' workload along geographical lines.
 Each decision team is aligned with specific VA regional offices and is responsible for deciding appeals originating from those offices.
-However, cases remanded to regional offices prior to the realignment are assigned, upon their return from remand development, to the Board member who signed the remand decision, regardless of the geographic origin of the appeal.
-This geographic linkage has engendered a heightened level of continuity and familiarity between the operating units of BVA and the Veterans Benefits Administration, and has resulted in better communication and case control.
+However, cases involving Travel Board hearings are asssigned to the Board member who conducted the hearing regardless of the geographic origin of the appeal.
+This geographic linkage has engendered a heightened level of continuity and familiarity between the operating units of BVA and VBA's senior adjudicatory staff and rating board specialists, and has resulted in better communication and case control.
 Efforts to improve direct communication between Board members and adjudicators in the field is discussed on pages 15 and 16.